Interviews

 Graduated Harvard Medical School Class of 1979

-Andre L. Churchwell, MD, graduated from the Vanderbilt School of Engineering magna cum laude in 1975.
+Andre L. Churchwell, MD, graduated magna cum laude from the Vanderbilt School of Engineering in 1975.
 He attended Harvard Medical School and earned his medical degree in 1979.
-He completed his internship, residency, and cardiology fellowship at Emory University School of Medicine in Atlanta, Georgia.
+He completed his internship, residency, and cardiology fellowship at Emory University School of Medicine in Atlanta, GA.

 “…there was no other med school in the country I was more interested in than Harvard, because it had all those great resources, all the opportunities to look at engineering in medicine and science.”
 (17:20)